-Nadia is a litigation associate at WeirFoulds.
-She is Co-Chair of the Caribbean Practice Group, a team that handles a wide variety of matters with a particular emphasis on multi-jurisdictional litigation involving complex corporate and commercial disputes in various jurisdictions including the Eastern Caribbean, Central America and the US.
+Nadia is co-chair of the Caribbean Practice Group at WeirFoulds LLP.
+She is part of a team that focuses on multi-jurisdictional litigation involving complex corporate and commercial disputes in various jurisdictions including the Eastern Caribbean, Central America and the US.
 She has appeared before the Caribbean Court of Justice, and frequently represents clients at all levels of Court in Ontario as well as the Eastern Caribbean Supreme Court and Eastern Caribbean Court of Appeal.

-Nadia has a keen interest in Constitutional litigation, Nadia has successfully acted in precedent-setting challenges to the anti-LGBT laws in St. Kitts and Nevis, and Antigua and Barbuda.
+Nadia also has a keen interest in Constitutional litigation, Nadia has successfully acted in precedent-setting challenges to the anti-LGBT laws in St. Kitts and Nevis, and Antigua and Barbuda.
 She spearheads WeirFoulds’ pro bono human rights litigation initiative in the Caribbean which contemplates Constitutional challenges to current legislation offending fundamental rights in international law.